nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-23-sharepoint-content-request-what-would-you-like-to-see/index.md

 ---
+title: SharePoint Content Request | What would you like to see?
+date: 2007-07-23
+author: MrHinsh
 id: "361"
-title: "SharePoint Content Request | What would you like to see?"
-date: "2007-07-23"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "sharepoint-content-request-what-would-you-like-to-see"
+slug: sharepoint-content-request-what-would-you-like-to-see
 aliases:
 - /blog/sharepoint-content-request-what-would-you-like-to-see
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 [Jeff Julian](//geekswithblogs.net/jjulian/) who kindly provides my blog has been [blogging](http://geekswithblogs.net/jjulian/archive/2007/06/22/113388.aspx "SharePoint Content Request | What would you like to see?") about what features would be good in Sharepoint.